dotnet/docs/docs/csharp/modern-events.md

 functionality is easier to create in a specific derived class.
 That effectively means that deriving from System.EventArgs is a constraint that limits your designs, but does not provide any additional benefit.
-In fact, you can changes the definitions of `FileFoundArgs` and `SearchDirectoryArgs` so that they do not derive from `EventArgs`.
+In fact, you can change the definitions of `FileFoundArgs` and `SearchDirectoryArgs` so that they do not derive from `EventArgs`.
 The program will work exactly the same.